Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``with_TSS``: Which TSSs are associated with this sORFs.

-``sORF_type``: The type of the sORF (5'UTR, 3'UTR, interCDS, intergenic, antisense or in_CDS).
+``sORF_type``: The type of the sORF (5'UTR, 3'UTR, interCDS, intergenic, antisense or within CDS).

-``sRNA``: Which sRNAs overlap with the the region of sORFs.
+``sRNA``: Which sRNAs are overlap with this sORFs.

-``rbs``: The ribosomal binding sites of the region of sORFs.
+``rbs``: The ribosome binding sites of this sORFs.

-``frame_shift``: How many frame shifts in the regions of sORFs.
+``frame_shift``: How many frame shifts in the regions.

 promoter
 -----------

-``promoter`` can scan the upstream of TSSs to discover the promoter motifs.
-User can assign the regions of upstream TSSs.
-We integrate MEME to compute the promoters.
+``promoter`` can scan the upstream of TSSs to discover the promoter motifs. the regions of upstream TSSs for extraction can be assigned.
+We integrate `MEME <http://meme-suite.org/tools/meme>`_ to compute the promoters.
-User can view the results very easily.
+Visulization HTML files will be generated.
 If the gff files of TSSs is not computed by ANNOgesic, please use --TSS_source. ``promoter`` will classify the TSSs for computing promoter motifs.